 In selecting applicants for admission from among those who meet the entrance requirements listed above, preference will be given to those who submit two or more units in one foreign language.
 Candidates should plan to take the Scholastic Aptitude Test of the College Entrance Examination Board, the entrance examination required of all applicants, in December or January of their senior year.
 In addition, day freshmen candidates are encouraged to take achievement tests in Mathematics (Level 1) and either Physics or Chemistry.
+These achievement tests may be required of candidates who might be handicapped by their submitting only the results of the Scholastic Aptitude Test.
 Applications and information on fees and dates of examinations can be obtained from the College Entrance Examination Board, Box 592, Princeton, New Jersey.